splynx/docs/files/en/networking/authentication_of_customers/dsl_telkom_openserve/dsl_telkom_openserve.md

 ![router](router.png)

-4. Next step is to edit Radius extended settings under `Config -> Networking -> Radius extended`
+4. Next step is to edit Radius extended settings under `Config → Networking → Radius advanced`:

 ![go_to_advanced](radius_advanced.png)

 ![advanced](default_nas.png)

-An important field is **Default NAS Id**.
-This is the ID of the Router in Splynx routers, that will "link" customers - to show that they are connected through it online.
+An important field is **Default NAS ID**.
+This is the ID of the Router in Splynx routers, that will "link" customers: to show that they are connected via it online.

-5. The Last step is to add the missing attribute to the Freeradius dictionary, open the file `/etc/freeradius/dictionary` and add the line :
+5. The last step is to add the missing attribute to the Freeradius dictionary, open the file `/etc/freeradius/dictionary` and add the line :
 ```
 ATTRIBUTE Alcatel-Lucent-Service- 3002 integer
 ```